zzhcai/mfa/README.md

 ### Originality Multiplier

 For work that we find is similar to another submission or information found online, an originality multiplier will be applied to the work.
 For example, if 20% of the assessment is deemed to have been taken from another source, the final mark will be multiplied by 0.8.

+# Marks

+- 17.5/20 (87.5%)

+- Some minor issues for equivalence partitioning though: 1) with authentication types such as None, single double etc; 2) OTHER is not feasible because None will cover the invalid type.
+Good work for boundary-value analysis but missing some off and on points are wrong such as len(data)=1,2 etc. Clear demonstration of an understanding of control-flow testing and criteria.
+Justification is complete and straightforward to see.
+Very good discussion; demonstrates a very good understanding of the main concepts in the subject.

+  \- Najam Nazar